-When it comes to digital crypto currencies Bitcoin is the Gold standard.
+When it comes to digital crypto assets Bitcoin is the Gold standard.
 In a world full of fiat currency, government deficits, inflation and currency debasement, it can be difficult to navigate safely.
+Bitcoin is the most popular decentralized crypto coin that is not controlled by any central authority and thus cannot be manipulated.
 A good way to preserve your purchasing power in times of great uncertainty is to buy and hold appreciating assets that historically perform well.

 How To Buy Bitcoin (BTC)

 There are plenty of ways to acquire Bitcoin and other digital currencies.
-Some of the most popular exchanges that I have personally used are Coinsquare and Coinbase.
-You can easily sign up for an account, transfer funds from your bank to your wallet and buy or sell Bitcoin at will.
+Some of the most popular exchanges that I have personally used are Coinsquare (Canada) and Coinbase (USA).
+You can easily sign up for an account, verify your identity, transfer funds from your bank to your wallet and buy or sell Bitcoin at will.
+If you want to earn up to 9% interest APY on your crypto investments you can stake popular coins at BlockFi (USA).
 If you want to buy Bitcoin at strategic levels then it is a smart idea to do your due diligence by using the technical analysis meter and charts on this page along with other market expert opinions to help you decide when the right time is to buy and sell your Bitcoin on the exchanges.